-- 2.1 Periodic but frequent occurrence of natural calamity takes a heavy toll on human life and cause wide spread damage to economic pursuits in one or the other part of the country.
-The devastation caused by natural calamities calls for massive rehabilitation effort from all agencies.
-The Central, State and local authorities draw up programmes on economic rehabilitation for the people affected by natural calamities.
-The developmental role assigned to the Regional Rural Banks (RRBs) warrant their active support in reviving the economic activities of those affected by the occurrence of a natural calamity. - 2.2 In terms of the National Disaster Management Framework, there are two funds constituted viz.
+- 2.1 Periodic occurrence of a natural calamity takes a heavy toll on human life and cause wide- spread damage to economic pursuits in one or the other parts of the country.
+The devastation caused by a natural calamity calls for massive rehabilitation effort from all agencies.
+The Central, State and Local Authorities draw up programmes on economic rehabilitation for the people affected by the occurrence of a natural calamity.
+The developmental role assigned to the commercial banks including small finance banks warrant their active support in reviving the economic activities of those affected by the occurrence of a natural calamity. - 2.2 In terms of the National Disaster Management Framework, there are two funds constituted viz.
 National Disaster Response Fund (NDRF) and State Disaster Response Fund (SDRF) for providing relief in the affected areas.
 The NDRF framework currently recognizes twelve types of natural calamities viz. cyclone, drought, earthquake, fire, flood, tsunami, hailstorm, landslide, avalanche, cloud burst, pest attack and cold wave/frost.
 The Ministry of Agriculture is the nodal point for four of the calamities i.e. drought, hailstorms, pest attack and cold wave/frost and for the remaining eight, the Ministry of Home Affairs is the nodal ministry to make the necessary administrative arrangements.
 A slew of measures for relief are undertaken by the Sovereign (Central/State Government) from time to time to provide relief to the affected people including, inter alia, provision for input subsidies and financial assistance to farmers including small and marginal farmers.

-2.3 The Regional Rural Banks, as members of the State Level Bankers Committee (SLBC) play a key role in providing relief measure through rescheduling existing loans and sanctioning fresh loans as per the emerging requirement of the borrowers.
-To enable banks to take uniform and concerted action expeditiously, these directions are issued covering four aspects viz.
+2.3 The role of the scheduled commercial banks including small finance banks (SFBs) is to provide relief measure through rescheduling of existing loans and sanctioning fresh loans as per the emerging requirement of the borrowers.
+To enable banks to take a uniform and concerted action expeditiously, these directions are issued covering four aspects viz.
 Institutional Framework (Chapter III), Restructuring of Existing Loans (Chapter IV), Providing Fresh Loans (Chapter V) and Other Ancillary Relief Measures (Chapter VI).